ITT Tech Transfer Credits

 In response to the recent news, ABTU is answering the call to help those that were negatively impacted by so far successfully transferring over 4,000 credits, thus saving transfer students an average of 9 months to finish where they left off.

-This concerted effort has also resulted in $1.1 million in savings for students since last year.
+This concerted effort to accept your ITT Tech Transfer Credits has also resulted in $1.1 million in savings for students since last year.

-The average ITT Tech student is transferring almost all of their credits to ABTU and completing their program of choice in 6 months or less.
+The average student with ITT Tech Transfer Credits is transferring almost all of their credits to ABTU and completing their program of choice in 6 months or less.

-We’ve created this page for you as a helpful resource and to give you an opportunity to receive a “no obligation” transfer credit review.
+We’ve created this page for you as a helpful resource and to give students with ITT Tech Transfer Credits an opportunity to receive a “no obligation” transfer credit review.
 We are in direct communication with Parchment for your transcripts, and we can do a preliminary review using your unofficial transcripts as well in the meantime.

 Lute Atieh, University Vice President